 Creating Stencils with your Printer

-Stencils, stencils, stencils- such a simple concept and yet they function in so many different settings.
+Stencils, stencils, stencils - such a simple concept and yet they function in so many different settings.
 There are stencils for children to trace, stencils to decorate our walls, stencils to quilt and sew with, and even stencils that help another permanently embellish our skin.
 The best part about stencils is that we can now get them so easily, and quite frequently with no cost associated.
-If you want to try creating your own stencils at home, keep reading.
+If you want to learn how 123inkjets can help you create your own stencils at home, keep reading.

 First, you will need to get some stencil friendly paper.
 One of the best options is an inkjet friendly transparency paper.
 This is sturdy and waterproof, which makes for great stencil paper.
 You can buy it at a variety of discount and office supply stores.
 You will also need an small craft knife and a safe surface to cut on.